-Iris Energy Limited Sydney, NSW, Australia
+Iris Energy Pty Ltd Sydney, NSW, Australia

-We hereby consent to the inclusion in this Amendment to the Registration Statement on Form F-1 (No. 333-260488) of our report dated September 30, 2021, except for the effects of the reverse share split discussed in Note 2 which is dated November 8, 2021, with respect to the audits of the consolidated financial statements of Iris Energy Limited as of and for the years ended June 30, 2021 and June 30, 2020, which report appears in the Prospectus, which is part of this Registration Statement.
+We hereby consent to the inclusion in this Registration Statement of Iris Energy Pty Ltd on Form F-1 of our report dated July 15, 2021, with respect to the audits of the consolidated financial statements of Iris Energy Pty Ltd for the year ended June 30, 2020, and for the period from November 6, 2018 (incorporation) to June 30, 2019, which report appears in the Prospectus, which is part of this Registration Statement.

-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We also consent to the reference to our firm under the heading "Experts" in the Registration Statement.

-/s/ Armanino^{LLP} Dallas, Texas
+/s/ ArmaninoLLP Dallas, Texas